 Vineyard & Winery

 Since 2002, we have been planting, removing, and retraining countless grapevines on our three vineyards.
-These sites – now covering 14 acres – all have different soil and geological profiles, in addition to varying elevations and orientations.
+These sites subsist of different soil and geological profiles, in addition to varying elevations and orientations.
 These factors give us a diverse range of characteristics to work with in the winery.
-Our new vineyard is almost ready for planting, and we’re thrilled to expand upon our flexibility and wine styles.

-Our approach to winemaking at Fresh Tracks Farm is dynamic, and both reflects and respects the many nuances of each unique vintage.
-Originally, our winery was located in a red barn up on the hill.
-The wine was made in a few stainless steel tanks, using a small basket-press.
-Now, in our new production facility, we have a range of modern equipment and a robust lab with which to closely monitor the production of our wines.
-Visible from the tasting bar, we have approximately 40 oak barrels of varying origin housed in a temperature-regulated ‘cave.’
+Our approach to winemaking at Fresh Tracks Farm is dynamic, and attempts to reflect and respect the many nuances of each unique vintage, resulting in wine profiles that shift from year to year.
+Originally, our winery was located in a red barn up on the hillside, where a small basket press and a few stainless steel tanks was all we needed to turn our grapes into wine.
+Now, in our more expansive winery, we have a range of modern equipment and a robust lab with which we closely monitor our wines throughout the process.